CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-subprofile-fields.md

-# REST API: request field from subprofile
+# REST API: GET subprofile fields

 To request the fields from a subprofile you can send an HTTP GET request to the following URL: